luhurfatah/gke-cicd/README.md

 # Cluster Deployment and Configuration

-First, I need to set up the GKE cluster that I will later use to deploy the app.
+First, I need to set up the GKE cluster that will later use to deploy the app.
 I am using a GKE standard cluster for this purpose.

 ```bash
  gcloud beta container clusters create "k8s-pintu" \